 91 Hartwell Avenue is a handsome three story, Class A Office Building with approximately 122,328 rentable square feet of office space located on a 15 acre wooded site.
 The large floor plates, split cores and three skylit atria make the building particularly attractive and efficient for large tenants.
-The offset rectangular floor plan adds interest to the space and breaks up the size of the large floor plate.
 The building was built by the Company in 1985 and has 427 parking spaces.
 The Company made substantial renovations to the Property in 1995 and 1996, including major landscaping, new lobby finishes, a new 2,000 square foot food service facility and showers and locker rooms.
 Primary tenants at the Property include RESTRAC, Inc. (60,093 square feet) and Workgroup Technology Corporation (29,042 square feet).
 For a discussion of certain environmental matters regarding this Property, see "--Environmental Matters."